openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 ### Configure the Model

-To avoid the tricks mentioned in the previous section there is a way to directly say that one or multiple dimensions in the model input is going to be dynamic.
+To avoid the tricks mentioned in the previous section there is a way to directly specify one or multiple dimensions in the model inputs to be dynamic.
 This is achieved with the same reshape method that is used for alternating static shape of inputs.
 Dynamic dimensions are specified as `-1` or `ov::Dimension()` instead of a positive number used for static dimensions: